Designations Congruent with Things: A Correspondence In Two Parts

 Dear Newt,

 Dr. Gottlieb came to see me this afternoon.
 I don’t feel comfortable discussing what he said in an email.
 Do you have time to speak with me?
-Why are you working exclusively in the infirmary?
+Why are you working in the infirmary?
 I tried to find you this afternoon, but I was told by offsite PPDC personnel that you were occupied.

 Since when do you have bouncers?